fullmetalbrackets/blog/src/pages/blog/how-to-format-partiton-linux.md

 ## Managing partitions

 To manage partitions on a disk, I like to use `fdisk` since it’s dialog-based and easy to use.
-Let’s assume `/dev/sdb` has two partitions, but you want to delete one.
+Let’s assume `/dev/sdb` has two partitions -- `sdb1` and `sdb2` -- but you want to delete one.
 Use this command to enter the `fdisk` dialog:

 ```bash
 sudo fdisk /dev/sdb